junxit/us-congress-bills-116/metadata.md

 - 2019-05-20 — Placed on the Union Calendar, Calendar No. 50.
 - 2019-05-20 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-74.
 - 2019-05-20 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-74.
+- 2019-05-21 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.